RedHatQE/polarize/README.md

 Writing Requirements and TestCases in Polarion by hand is very time consuming.
 Being able to auto-generate a Polarion TestCase or Requirement given metadata that already exists in an external format is more ideal.
-Furthermore, it is better to have a single source of truth (the source code) and have this reflected in Polarion, rather than try to maintain and keep synchronized two sets of data (annotations in the source code, and TestCase/Requirements in Polarion).
+Furthermore, it is better to have a single source of truth (the source code) and have this reflected in Polarion, rather than try to maintain and keep synchronized two sets of data and somehow link the Polarion ID to the test method.

 Due to performance limitations we are required to submit TestRun results via a batch operation.
-This batch operation uses a modified xunit style XML file.
+This batch operation uses a modified xunit style XML file which gets POST'ed to a REST service endpoint on the Polarion plugin.
 Generating this xunit importer compatible file is tricky for teams using TestNG as their framework since the junit reports it generates lacks some crucial information, like pass/fail at the testcase level, or parameterized arguments.
 And of course, it also does not supply the modifications needed by the XUnit importer.

 ## How does it work?